Woife5/webapps-php-docker/README.md

 You can now edit the files in the "app" folder and the changes should automatically be reflected in the docker container and the web server.

 You can now navigate to [localhost:3000](http://localhost:3000) to access your project.

+The default user and password for the database are "root:root".
+You can change this in the docker-compose.yml file.

 ## Starting the image
 Start the Docker image by running ```docker-compose up``` within the `webapps-php-docker` folder.
 You can use the `-d` flag to start the containers in the background.